Chart Color Schemes

 Household Composition

-Chatswood (West) - Lane Cove North features high concentrations of group households, with a fairly typical median household size
+Chatswood (West) - Lane Cove North features high concentrations of group households, with a lower-than-average median household size

-Family households constitute 68.6% of all households, including 33.9% couples with children, 25.2% couples without children, and 8.4% single parent families.
-Non-family households account for the remaining 31.4%, with lone person households at 26.5% and group households comprising 4.8%.
-The median household size is 2.5 people, which aligns with the Greater Sydney average.
+Family households account for 68.6% of all households, including 33.9% couples with children, 25.2% couples without children, and 8.4% single parent families.
+Non-family households constitute the remaining 31.4%, with lone person households at 26.5% and group households comprising 4.8%.
+The median household size is 2.5 people, which is smaller than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households